SanMedElhadi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner : change the owner of the file hello to the user betty 4-empty : create an empty file called hello
-5-execute : adds execute permission to the owner of the file
+5-execute : adds execute permission to the owner of the file 6-multiple_permissions : add execute permission to owner and group, add read permission to other users